 Frequently Asked Questions About Social Security Disability

-WHAT SHOULD I DO IF I AM DENIED BENEFITS?
-CONSIDER CONTACTING A SOCIAL SECURITY DENIAL LAWYER IMMEDIATELY
+Q: WHAT SHOULD I DO IF I AM DENIED BENEFITS?
+CONSIDER CONTACTING A SOCIAL SECURITY DENIAL LAWYER IMMEDIATELY?

-Lisa M. Ritacco practices throughout PA, from Philadelphia to Lancaster as a disability insurance lawyer.
+A: Lisa M. Ritacco practices throughout PA, from Philadelphia to Lancaster as a disability insurance lawyer.
 She also handles cases in New Jersey, Delaware, and Maryland.
 Because each person, and therefore each case, is unique we may take different actions depending on the facts of your specific situation.
-This includes:

 - Analyzing your case under Social Security regulations.